F&F Protecting the environment

 Our customers care about the environment, which is why we make it easier for them to use our stores and car parks for recycling.
-Each year, customers recycle around 11,000 tons of textiles and footwear on our sites.
+Each year, customers recycle around 12,500 tons of textiles and footwear on our sites.
+Our aim is to reduce the amount of clothing that gets sent to UK landfill and we are working with the Salvation Army to make it even easier for our customers to dispose of their unwanted clothing by introducing more conveniently located textile bins on our sites over the coming months and years.

-In April 2019 we launched a clothing take back trial in 87 stores across the country.
-The F&F take back initiative makes it easier for customers to dispose of their unwanted clothing, shoes and textiles responsibly.
-Customers are able to donate clothing, shoes and textiles that are from any brand and of any quality in our conveniently located collection units at the front of store.
+We now have the F&F clothing and textile take back in almost 500 stores.
+Customers are able to donate clothing, shoes and home textiles that are from any brand and of any quality in our conveniently located collection units at the front of store.

 We are working in partnership with SOEX UK, who collect the donations and sort them into three categories;

 Rewear – any items that can be worn again will be given a new life in a worldwide second hand market.

 Reuse – Any items not suitable to wear again are converted into other products, such as cleaning cloths or mops.

 Recycle – any textiles that cannot be reused will be recycled into secondary raw materials and used to manufacture new textile fibres or insulation materials in the car industry.